fadend/calscape_geophytes/README.md

 ## Acknowledgments

-Thank you CNPS for Calscape!
-Thank to iNaturalist for the taxa data (and everything else)!
+Thank you, CNPS, for Calscape!
+Thanks to iNaturalist for the taxa data (and everything else)!

 Thank you to Philip Rundel for the fascinating article.